pupperemeritus/glance-a-lot/abstract.md

 |160121771307|Patale Pavan Kumar     |           |
 ### NAME OF THE PROJECT COORDINATOR : Dr. K Ramana
 ## ABSTRACT :
 Chatbots are regularly used to add to the user experience on many websites, social media apps and mobile devices.
+These bots are used to faster access for the information.
+Nowadays boys are playing a major role.
+Many of the chat bots are used by the people in order to access the right information from the internet.
 ## OBJECTIVES:
 To Create a chatbot that performs the following actions
 - Faster fetching and displaying of weather